jeeyonkang/Supreme-Court-Dataset-Extended/README.md

 ### Running the code

-To run the code, run the following:
+To scrape a particular time period of Supreme Court oral arguments (from Oyez), run the following:

 ```
 cd scripts